gracecavanagh/a3web/README.md

 ## Week 13- Check in with Shawn during Lab
 - Kayla
 - Grace

 ## Plan:
 - Create new main repository: Grace as main
 - Create copy of reposity: Kayla to match
-- Navbar: Lucy started, Kayla started editing but Grace did most of the work.
+- Navbar: Lucy started, but Grace took over finished it.
 - Footer: Grace

 (Pages 1 and 2 split between Grace and Kayla)